+You can use real fruit.
 I have faux apples, pears, and real pine cones around all the time because they ALWAYS come in handy for centerpieces and general all-season decorating.
 I bought the apples and the pears at Pier One and can reuse them year after year.
-The pine cones are from Michaels’ Craft, I think they used to be scented. but now they are just plain old pine cones.
+The pine cones are from Michaels’ Craft, I think they used to be scented.
+But now they are just plain old pine cones.

 And I always have a few wreaths around my house as well because they just come in handy.

 Remember, I keep the random seasonal decor in lidded baskets in my dining room, entry or family room so I can dig out whatever I need in a hurry.
 When you need a quick and easy centerpiece (because if you are like me, you don’t think about that sort of thing early enough!), you don’t want to have to go under the house where the spiders are or in the freezing cold garage.